aws-samples/aws-modernization-with-docker/content/41_Codepipeline/_index.md

 CD can also be known as continuous deployment which is different than continuous development as defined above.
 Continuous deployment actually goes a step further than continuous development in that every change that passes all stages of your production pipeline is released to your end users or customers.
 There is no human intervention and only a failed test will prevent a new change to be deployed to production.
 The benefit here is that you accelerate deployment times and your developer teams can focus on building software as they can see their work go live instantenously.

-In the next section, we will introduce you to AWS CodeBuild and AWS CodePipeline.
+In the following sections, we will introduce you to AWS CodeBuild and AWS CodePipeline along with setting up the different AWS resources we will be using to use our pipeline.